-If you really want to freak out, see how long it would take for a brute force attack to crack your current password: How Secure Is My Password(Notice in the footer that your password is not sent anywhere and this site uses a security certificate.
-For the paranoid use an incognito window)
+If you really want to freak out, see how long it would take for a brute force attack to crack your current password: How Secure Is My Password(Notice in the footer that your password is not sent anywhere, and this site uses a security certificate.
+For the paranoid use an incognito window and a VPN)

 If you are not a Skynet operative, then my best advice for making a strong password is the sentence acronym.
 A sentence acronym password is when you take a fact that is and always will be true, such as the street you grew up on, your first pet etcetera, and create a sentence out of that fact.
 For instance:

 I grew up in a house at 123 Main Street.

 Then you take that sentence and make a password out of it.
 Take the first letter of each word (case sensitive), the numbers, and the punctuation, to create this password:

 Notice that this method for creating a password breaks the mold for many of the typical password formats.
 There are capital letters in multiple places (thanks to using proper nouns), there are numbers in the middle, and the password is not based on a word from the dictionary.

 Pro Security Tip #3: Do Not Repeat Passwords